fabiocozzolino/Xamarin.iOS.CameraViewController/README.md

 #### Build

 First step is to build ALCameraViewController: On a mac with regular development tools for iOS plus Xamarin development (I used Xcode 8.3 and VS for Mac 7), just run `make` at the project's directory.
-It will clone ALCameraViewController from github (from a fork of mine at https://github.com/matheusneder/ALCameraViewController) and build the framework.
+It will clone ALCameraViewController from github (more specifically from this fork: https://github.com/matheusneder/ALCameraViewController) and build the framework.

 Second step is to build the solution on Visual Studio.
 I built from VS 15.2 (2017).